avstudio/state-commander/docs/api/command-class.md

 # Command Class

-Command class represent the way to encapsulate handling state logic (or part of the module state).
+Command class represent the way to encapsulate and handle state logic under `module` (or part of the `module` state).

 Every time when context handler ivnoke command, it will create new CommandClass instance and call related instance method.